Trust Pilot Reviews

 Key Advantages of Direct Burial Installation

-• Eliminates foundation material costs and heavy equipment needs, improving project budgets by 20-30%
+• Eliminates foundation costs - Eliminates foundation material costs and heavy equipment needs, improving project budgets by 20-30% when properly specified

-• No anchor bolts, base plates, or mounting hardware required for installation
+• No hardware required - No anchor bolts, base plates, or mounting hardware required for installation

-• Removes long-term maintenance issues associated with concrete foundation cracking and anchor bolt corrosion
+• Low maintenance - Removes long-term maintenance issues associated with concrete foundation cracking and anchor bolt corrosion

-• Installation precision improves without waiting for concrete curing times
+• Improved installation precision - Installation precision improves without waiting for concrete curing times

-• Tapered pole designs offer superior EPA wind ratings up to 130 mph for coastal and hurricane-prone areas
+• High wind ratings - Tapered pole designs offer superior EPA wind ratings up to 130 mph for coastal and hurricane-prone areas, model dependent

-• Composite, fiberglass, and wood construction materials provide stronger alternatives to traditional aluminum poles with 80-year service life expectancy
+• Long service life - Composite, fiberglass, and wood construction materials provide stronger alternatives to traditional aluminum poles with an 80 year service life expectancy under optimal conditions

 Anchor Base Installation vs. Direct Burial Installation